oracle-livelabs/converged/microservices-with-converged-db/springboot/springboot.md

     ```

-3. Build and run native image
+3. Now build and run the native image.
+This will take some time (up to 10 minutes)

     ```
     <copy>